axesup/combate/Dev-Setup:-General-Information.md

 ### Live-coding

-If Brunch is running and you make code changes, Brunch will reload the page automatically.
+If Webpack is running and you make code changes, Webpack will reload the page automatically.
 So open the page you are working on in your browser, make changes in your editor, save, and the page will refresh so you can see the changes.
 Try to make whatever you're working on be the first thing you see when you open the page, so you don't have to lose focus on your editor while iterating.
-If you edit just the styling, Brunch will apply the new styling without refreshing.

 ### Database